-Paul begins his discussion of the way of love by contrasting it with other noble activities.
+Paul began his discussion of the way of love by contrasting it with other noble activities.
 His first contrast is with the gift of tongues.
-This seems to have been a very important spiritual gift to the Corinthian church based on how much time Paul devotes to it.
+This seems to have been a very important spiritual gift to the Corinthian church based on how much time Paul devoted to it.
 It is indeed a good gift, although not the best one.
-But if not accompanied by love, it is just noise.
+But, if not accompanied by love, it is just noise.

-Paul then goes on and contrasts love to the greater gifts: prophecy, wisdom, knowledge, and faith.
+Paul then goes on to contrast love with the greater gifts: prophecy, wisdom, knowledge, and faith.
 But, as with tongues, if not accompanied by love, you are nothing.
 Only with love do the spiritual gifts have value.

 I can have the best doctrine.
 I can be quite active in the church.
 And I can volunteer for every outreach or mission project.
 But without love, it is all in vain.